THE MUSEUM IS CURRENTLY CLOSED FOR REFURBISHMENT.

 The Museum is run by the Wimbledon Society.
 It is in a lovely listed building in Wimbledon Village, 22 Ridgway, just at the top of Wimbledon Hill Road.
-Admission is FREE.
-We are open every Saturday afternoon and Sunday afternoon from 2.30 to 5pm.

 The Museum is on the first floor, unfortunately the only means of access involves climbing two flights of stairs.
 The Museum is small and seating is not usually provided for visitors.
 We are happy to arrange special visits to the Museum at times when it is not normally open, for those who would like to take their time climbing the stairs, or would welcome the provision of a seat at every case, or a quieter environment in which to view the displays.